Math0424/WelderWall/description.md

 Far faster and more efficient than vanilla welder walls, it allows for cusomization of how much CPU it can take up

-[b][h1][url=https://discord.gg/qpS5MarhYu]Discord[/url][/h1][/b]
+If you have any issues or suggestions please join the discord

-[quote]
+If you have any issues or suggestions please report them to the discord [b][h1][url=https://discord.gg/qpS5MarhYu]Discord[/url][/h1][/b] [quote]
 No- you cannot reupload this